tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = Does this plugin works well with caching? =

+The short answer is **YES**, especially for the purpose of security e.g. blocking malicious access both on the back-end and on the front-end.

+The long answer is as follows:

-For the back-end protection, the answer is YES if you disable caching on back-end.
-But for the front-end, the answer depends on the caching method you are employing.
+For the back-end protection, both blocking malicious access and blocking by country works fine, if you disable caching on the back-end.
+As for the front-end, there are 2 scenarios.

-Currently, the following cache plugins and configurations can be supported:
+The first one is the case that there's no cached page against a request to the specific page.
+In this scenario, this plugin responds a specific HTTP status code (including redirection) and defines the symbol `DONOTCACHEPAGE` when the request comes from blacklisted countries (or IPs).
+When the request comes from the whitelisted countries (or IPs), this plugin passes it to the caching plugin in order to generate a new cache.

+The second scenario is the case that there's a cached page.
+In this case, the response depends on the caching method you are employing.
+Currently, the following plugins and configurations can be supported if you want to [restrict content by geo-blocking](https://en.wikipedia.org/wiki/Geo-blocking "Geo-blocking - Wikipedia"):

 - [WP Super Cache](https://wordpress.org/plugins/wp-super-cache/ "WP Super Cache &mdash; WordPress Plugins")
   Select "**Use PHP to serve cache files**" and enable "**Late init**".